stabldev/pyloid-sveltekit-boilerplate/README.md

-# Pyloid-React
+# Pyloid-SvelteKit

-Pyloid-React-Boilerplate is a template for projects combining a React frontend with a Python backend.
+Pyloid-SvelteKit-boilerplate is a template for projects combining a SvelteKit frontend with a Python backend.
 Here, we'll explain in detail the project setup, development, and build process.

 ### Prerequisites